|

 Set the file content comparison method.
 The currently

-default is sha256, or memcmp if Linux Crypto API is not
+default is sha256, or memcmp if the Linux Crypto API is not

-zero-copy way, in this case file contents are not copied to
+zero-copy way, which means that file contents are not copied

-the userspace and all calculation is done in kernel.
+to userspace and all calculation is done in the kernel.

 hardlink takes one or more directories which will be searched for